Uprising (Agents of S.H.I.E.L.D.)

-"Uprising" is the third episode of the fourth season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they face worldwide attacks on Inhumans.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
-The episode was written by Craig Titley, and directed by Magnus Martens.
+"Uprising" is the third episode of the fourth season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they face worldwide attacks on Inhumans.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
+The episode was written by Craig Titley and directed by Magnus Martens.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and John Hannah.
 The episode explores the increasing threat of the Watchdogs terrorist group, and introduces recurring guest star Parminder Nagra as Ellen Nadeer, a U.S. senator working with the Watchdogs.
 The episode also further explores other recurring guests, including Gabriel Luna's Robbie Reyes and Natalia Cordova-Buckley's Elena Rodriguez, and sees S.H.I.E.L.D. announced as a government organization after working in secret since the end of the first season.
 It is part of the first "pod" of eight episodes for the season, subtitled Ghost Rider.

 "Uprising" debuted at New York Comic Con, before airing on ABC on October 11, 2016.
 The episode was watched by 4.89 million viewers within a week of its release.
 Critical response was mostly positive, with praise going to the episode's action and the cast's chemistry, but several story elements were criticized as forced.
 The S.H.I.E.L.D. announcement was seen to be overly ambitious for the series given the MCU films are considered unlikely to ever acknowledge it.